amankushwaha577/CasinoPie/README.md

 ## Assets

-All the assets used in _Cherry Charm_ (3D models, textures, images, sound effects, music etc.) are either using Creative Commons / Public Domain or they were created by me and can be freely used for commercial purposes.
+All the assets used in _SlotPie_ (3D models, textures, images, sound effects, music etc.) are either using Creative Commons / Public Domain or they were created by me and can be freely used for commercial purposes.
 The main factor for choosing and using them was the need to deliver a prototype in a short time.
 Some (or most) of them should be changed to more appropriate/professional ones for commercial releases of the product.

 ## Software Used

-A non-exhaustive list of all the software that was used during the development of _Cherry Charm_.
+A non-exhaustive list of all the software that was used during the development of _SlotPie_.

 - Visual Studio Code
 - Blender